Career options with a Bachelor of Psychological Science or similar.

 Career Pathways: While experience in management roles is often required for program manager positions, graduates can start their career journey in entry-level positions such as Project Coordinator or Assistant Manager.
 These roles provide crucial experience and knowledge.

-Salary Report: On average, Program Managers earn an annual income of $123,852, as evidenced by 1,000 reported salaries.
+Salary Report: On average, Program Managers earn an annual income of $125k, with 18,295 jobs available.

 Career Designations: Explore roles such as Assistant Manager, Project Coordinator, Training Manager in not-for-profit community services, and Telephone and Acute Counselling Services Manager.
 Take the leap into a leadership role that blends behavioural science and management.

-Become a part of the people-focused realm of Human Resources (HR) as a specialist.
-A psychological background aligns perfectly with understanding employee motivations and cultivating a positive workplace environment.
-HR roles encompass recruitment, performance management, training and development, and employee relations, providing a mix of interpersonal, strategic and administrative tasks.
+Become a people-focused specialist in Human Resources (HR).
+A background in psychology helps you to understand employee motivations and create a positive work environment.
+HR roles include recruitment, performance management, training, development, and employee relations.
+This career offers a mix of interpersonal, strategic, and administrative tasks.

 Career Opportunities: Discover roles such as HR Specialist, HR Manager, Employee Relations Manager, Recruitment Consultant, Training and Development Coordinator, and many more.
 Contribute to the progress of organisations by cultivating their most valuable asset - people.